Intel 8080: History

 Microprocessor customers were reluctant to adopt the 8008 because of limitations such as the single addressing mode, low clock speed, low pin count, and small on-chip stack, which restricted the scale and complexity of software.
 There were several proposed designs for the 8080, ranging from simply adding stack instructions to the 8008 to a complete departure from all previous Intel architectures.
 The final design was a compromise between the proposals.

 The conception of the 8080 began in the summer of 1971, when Intel wrapped up development of the 4004 and were still working on the 8008.
 After rumors about the "CPU on a chip" came out, Intel started to see interest in the microprocessor from all sorts of customers.
 At the same time, Federico Faggin – who led the design of the 4004 and became the primary architect of the 8080 – was giving some technical seminars on both of the aforementioned microprocessors and visiting customers.
 He found that they were complaining about the architecture and performance of said microprocessors, especially the 8008 – as its speed at 0.5 MHz was "not adequate."

 Faggin later proposed the chip to Intel's management and pushed for its implementation in the spring of 1972, as development of the 8008 was wrapping up.
-However, much to his surprise and frustration, Intel didn't approve the project.
+Much to his surprise and frustration, however, Intel didn't approve the project.
 Faggin says that Intel wanted to see how the market would react to the 4004 and 8008 first, while others noted the problems Intel was having getting its latest generation of memory chips out the door and wanted to focus on that.
 As a result, Intel didn't approve of the project until fall of that year.
 Faggin hired Masatoshi Shima, who helped design the logic of the 4004 with him, from Japan in November 1972.
 Shima did the detailed design under Faggin's direction, using the design methodology for random logic with silicon gate that Faggin had created for the 4000 family and the 8008.